connorrothschild/cudi-hums/README.md

 - [x] ~~"Show Only Hums" should be a toggle, not a button... maybe?~~
     * Usage of bulma switch extension was annoyingly hard
 - [x] Safari?
 Text shows up behind graphic
-    * Current solution is notification/alert
+    * This randomly went away?
 - [x] Make current notification for mobile and safari users fixed top 0
 - [x] Get rid of VW/VH (https://pudding.cool/process/responsive-scrollytelling/)
 - [x] Beautify charts a bit more